mitsu1210/essbaseworkshop/Lab100/LabGuide100.md

 4. In the Client step, select the option Configure this application as a client now.

-* In the Authorization section,
+## In the Authorization section,

-•	Select the following allowed grant types: Client Credentials and Authorization Code.
+* Select the following allowed grant types: Client Credentials and Authorization Code.
-•	Select allow non-HTTPS URLs.
+* Select allow non-HTTPS URLs.

-a.
-For the Essbase Redirect URL, enter a temporary/mock redirection URL (it ends with _uri): http://ip/essbase
+	1. For the Essbase Redirect URL, enter a temporary/mock redirection URL (it ends with _uri): http://ip/essbase
-b.
-For the Essbase Post Logout Redirect URL, enter a temporary/mock URL: http://ip/essbase
+	2. For the Essbase Post Logout Redirect URL, enter a temporary/mock URL: http://ip/essbase

 ![](./images/image13_7.png "")